-- (1) Within 3 working days, prepare a written statement listing the reasons why the preference was not applied; and - (2) Forward a copy of the signed written statement to the Tribal Chairperson's office where it shall be held in confidence on file.
+(1) Within 3 working days, prepare a written statement listing the reasons why the preference was not applied; and

+(2) Forward a copy of the signed written statement to the Tribal Chairperson's office where it shall be held in confidence on file.
 All committee members who participated in the adverse employment decision shall sign the statement.
-Absent an appeal, no further action will be taken.
+Absent a request for administrative review, no further action will be taken.

-5.1.108 Request for Administrative Review; Violation; Corrective Action.
+5.1.109 Request for Administrative Review; Violation; Corrective Action.